Exotic Compact Objects with Two Dark Matter Fluids: Theoretical background

 \subsection{Fermi gas with interactions}

 We use the same equation of state as in Ref. \citep{Narain:2006kx} for a Fermi gas of mass $m_f$ with interactions at zero temperature.
-This EoS is given as an explicit expression of $P$ and $\rho$:
+The EoS for an interacting Fermi gas is given as an explicit expression of $P$ and $\rho$:

-with $y = m_f/m_I$ being the interaction strength, where $m_I$ is the scale of the interaction, and $p$ the momentum of the particles.
-The spin-factor for $s=1/2$ fermions is $g=2$.
+with $y = m_f/m_I$ being the interaction strength, where $m_I$ is the scale of the interaction, and $p_F$ the Fermi momentum of the particles.
+The spin-factor for $s= 1/2$ fermions, $g= 2$.
+Note that when $y=0 $ we get the non-interacting Fermi gas i.e free Fermi gas.

 For comparison, the mass of a neutron is $m_n = 0.938 \, GeV/c^2$ and we use the neutron mass or fractions of it to describe the different types of matter.
 Using $m_1=m_n$ and some type of dark matter with $m_2 = 0.5 m_1$ would lead to a configuration similar to a white dwarf.
 For the rescaling of the interacting Fermi gas we calculate the rescaling factor using equations (\ref{dimless1}) and (\ref{dimless2}) to $\epsilon_0 = m_f^4$ for dimensionless units.